Are your car’s headlight lenses dull, cloudy, scratched or yellowed?

 Sounds crazy, but hear me out.

 It’s done with two or three grades of fine sand paper.
 Then, re-glaze the plastic with polish to restore a clear finish.

 STEP 1: Clean the headlight lenses.
 A bucket of soapy water works best.
 Clean the surrounding area, too.
 Dry thoroughly.

 STEP 2: Use painter’s masking tape to mask around the headlight.
-This will help protect your car’s paint finish.
-This only takes a couple minutes, so don’t skip this important step.
+This will protect your car’s paint finish.
+Do not skip this important step.

 STEP 3: Wet sand each headlight.
-First determine the amount of damage to each lens.
-If your headlight lenses are scratched or if they are completely opaque, you will need to start with 600 grit sandpaper.
+For scratched or completely opaque headlight lenses, start with 600 grit sandpaper.
 Sand thoroughly, and then progress to 1200, then 2000 grit.

-TIP: Never sand with your bare hand.
-For best results, use a sanding block or pad to keep the paper flat.
+- Never sand with your bare hand.
+Use a sanding block or pad to keep the paper flat.
 A 1” by 2” school erasure is the perfect size for headlights and spot repairs.

-TIP: Sand in straight lines, never in circles, and your final buff out will be much easier.
+- Sand in straight lines, never in circles.
+Your final buff out will be much easier.

 STEP 4: Re-glaze headlight lenses using plastic polish on a 3” polishing pad (foam or wool).
 First connect the Velcro backing plate adapter to your drill.

 Caution: A wool pad should not be used at high speed.
 They generate a lot of heat